tldr-pages/tldr/pages/common/paci.md

 # paci

-> Your friendly, lightweight and flexible package manager.
-Written in Python.
+> A lightweight and flexible package manager for bash scripts.

 - Install `paci` and configure it: